kekehia123/cl_sster/readme.md

 - **CUDA Version**: 11.8
 - **cuDNN Version**: 8700

-Ensure your system meets these specifications to replicate the results accurately.

 ## `cl_sster` Class Documentation

 The `cl_sster` class encapsulates the functionality for contrastive learning with EEG data.
 Below is an overview of its parameters, attributes, and methods.